costa-group/EthIR/README.md

 A framework for high-level Analysis of Ethereum Bytecode.

 The tool extends [OYENTE framework](https://github.com/melonproject/oyente).
 [OYENTE](https://github.com/melonproject/oyente) builds CFGs of Ethereum bytecode and looks for different kind of vulnerabilities on the bytecode.
-Based on the CFG of a Ethereum bytecode,EthIR generates a *rule-based representation*(RBR) of it.
+Based on the CFG of a Ethereum bytecode, EthIR generates a *rule-based representation* (RBR) of the program.
 This high-level representation enables the application of existing high-level analyses to infer properties of EVM code.

 ## Installation (Ubuntu)
 1. Install Solidity compiler (last version tested 0.4.19)